Please see full course schedule for more information.

 Mark has been working for 20 years at Disneyland as a Principal Engineer supporting Safety, Quality Assurance, Manufacturing, Maintenance, and Supplier Management.
 He is an adjunct Professor at CSUF teaching Quality and Project Management for the last 10 years and received the Part Time Instructor of the Year Award.
 He also serves on the MSC committee.

-3/4 DAY COURSE:
+HALF DAY PM COURSE:

-Instructor: Miguel Cerezo
+Instructor: Mr. Miguel Cerezo

 ABSTRACT: